Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 - The **`CPSR`** cannot be used as source and destination register.
 - The **`CPSR`** cannot be used as address register.

-If the "Offset Enable Bit" Is set, the bits 21-9 are interpreted as a 13 bit signed integer which is added to the address specified by the address register.:
+If the "Offset Enable Bit" Is set, the bits 21-9 are interpreted as a 13 bit signed integer, which is added to the address specified by the address register.:

 |23               | 22             |21-9        |
 |-----------------|----------------|------------|